Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Logging/LogManager.md

 public static class LogManager
 ```

-Log manager that allows external libraries to subscribe to logging of Catel.The manager automatically adds an instance of the [DebugLogListener](#) to the list of listeners so the tracing is available in debug mode.
+Log manager that allows external libraries to subscribe to logging of Catel.
+The manager automatically adds an instance of the [DebugLogListener](#) to the list of listeners so the tracing is available in debug mode.
 To remove this listener, call ClearListeners before doing any initialization.